adrianhoehne/Sf2_Batch_Recording/README.md

 You will be asked at start and before conversation for:

-Velocity
+Velocity,
-First Note
+First Note,
-Last Note
+Last Note,
-Sample length
+Sample length,
-Gain
+Gain,
-Debugmode to hear the sound past conversation
+Debugmode to hear the sound past conversation,
+Effects (not released yet)

 I tested it with note 60.
 But you can choose whatever you want.